Reviews You Can Rely On

 Comfort & Fit

 Earbud comfort is a personal experience that varies based on factors such as ear shape, size, piercings, and more.
 Finding a good fit that stays in place and is comfortable for hours is key to enjoying your earbuds in the long term.
-No matter how good the sound might be, comfort determines if earbuds get used or left behind.
+No matter how good the sound might be, comfort determines whether earbuds get used or left behind.

 wireless earbuds - the bose ultra open are hands down the most comfortable in the group...